allenday/streaming-fsi-showcase/README.md

 ### Stock AI Notebook

-- clone repository in AI notebooks environment.
+- Clone this repository (`streaming-fsi-showcase`) into the Cloud AI notebooks environment.
 Use the `https` URL, i.e. `https://github.com/allenday/streaming-fsi-showcase.git`
-- run `jupyter/_jupyter-extensions.ipynb` notebook to install extensions (takes ~10 minutes)
+- Run `jupyter/_jupyter-extensions.ipynb` notebook to install extensions (takes ~10 minutes)
-- reboot jupyter notebook VM
+- Reboot jupyter notebook GCE instance
-- run `jupyter/bq.ipynb` notebook
+- Run the `jupyter/bq.ipynb` notebook

 ### Replay tool

 Create a PubSub topic.
-We'll be publishing data to this topic from a VM that retrieves historical data from BigQuery and replays it as if it's live data.
+We'll be publishing data to this topic from a GCE instance that retrieves the historical from BigQuery and replays it as if it's live data.

 ```shell script
 gcloud pubsub topics create polygon.trades --project=$PROJECT